 Small enterprise programme

+We offer small enterprise loans to entrepreneurs who seek to expand their business.
+The loans enable these business owners to create new employment opportunities and provide new services.
 The small enterprise loan is offered to individuals rather than groups.
 It is available for all entrepreneurs, with repayments made on a monthly basis.
 Some members of the microloan programme become eligible for small enterprise loan as their businesses expand, requiring bigger investment.

 - Total disbursement: USD 32.06 million